rhshah/iCallSV/docs/_build/json/_sources/iCallSV.txt

 Required Data Files
 ===================

-This files are given in the ``data`` folder inside iCallSV, they are uploaded using `git-lfs <https://git-lfs.github.com/>`_ and need to be downloaded with `git-lfs <https://git-lfs.github.com/>`_
+This files are given in the ``data`` folder inside iCallSV.

-:blacklistRegionsFile: Tab-delimited file wihout header having black listed regions.
+:BlackListFile:: (blacklist.txt) Tab-delimited file wihout header having black listed regions in order chromosome 1, breakpoint 1, chromosome 2, breakpoint 2

 	:Example:

 		7	140498077	5	175998094

-:blacklistGenes: Gene listed one per line wihout header that are to be removed
+:BlackListGenes: (blacklistgenes.txt) Gene listed one per line wihout header that are to be removed

 	:Example: